 If you don’t file a tax return, the IRS has the legal ability to file a return for you!
 (See IRC Sec.
 6020(b).)
 The IRS name for this is filing a “Substitute For Return” and commonly refers to it as an SFR.
 A lot of people are unaware of this process and are completely surprised when the IRS starts enforcing collections on a debt they are not even aware existed!
 The IRS generally uses the worst filing status possible and doesn’t allow exemptions for dependents you could be entitled to.
-No Child Credits allowed.
 Even business expenses are completely ignored.
 They can use an estimate of your gross business income, not allow any business expenses, and send you a huge bill that eventually becomes a legal debt.
 At times we have seen people owe more than they even made.

 Once the IRS prepares this return, they have to send you a letter stating that they are proposing the tax return and give you a chance to reply.
 Unfortunately, the IRS’s only obligation is to send it to the last known address, and if you don’t receive the letter (or receive it and do not reply), then the balance that they are proposing becomes a legal debt as if you filed it yourself!
 If you have moved and don’t get the notice, then it becomes a ticking time bomb that you are not even aware of.
 At any time the IRS could levy your bank account, garnish your wages, or a myriad of other collection options of which you may be unaware of until it happens.
 It’s a bad day to find out that the IRS has taken all of your money and you have no idea why.

-If you have returns that need to be filed, the best strategy is to file BEFORE the IRS gets involved and files a substitute for return on YOU.
+If you have returns that need to be filed, the best strategy is to file before the IRS gets involved and files a SFR for you.
+Before it's too late, or if it already is, look into getting IRS substitute for return help in Denver!
 We file tax returns for clients all the time for as far back as necessary.
 If the IRS has already filed returns on your behalf, we can protest the returns.
 As a side note, we’ve seen cases where it made sense to keep the balance on the books and settle it with an Offer In Compromise instead.
 But if the IRS is hot on the trail, call soon in hopes of protesting the returns before the IRS starts enforcing collections!
 If you are the unlucky soul that the IRS has surprised with collection actions and that is how you found out the IRS prepared a return for you, then call as quickly as you can.
-We need as much time as possible to unravel a solution, stop the collection activities, and help you protest IRS filed tax returns.
-Call the tax resolution specialists of Denver at 303-753-6040 or
+We need as much time as possible to unravel a solution, stop the collection activities, and help you protest IRS contact us soon.
+There is no cost for the initial meeting!